ShenQingchuan/vue-docs-tr-helper/README.md

 <!-- Users appreciate release notes as you update your extension. -->

+### 0.0.14

+- Feature: No need to select a part of the line text to run the `anchorTag` command, it'll automatically apply to the current cursor line.

 ### 0.0.13

 - Fix: trigger activation automatically when using anchor tag commands.